Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 |Ribbons|5|10|
 |Chaff|1|24|

 The total point value of the entire deck is 264.

-Since there are three players, and each player could conceivably earn exactly 88 points (one third of 264), the actual score each player earns is their total number of card points, minus 88.
+- With three players, each player could conceivably earn exactly 88 points (one third of 264), the actual score each player earns is their total number of card points, minus the *par value* of 88.

+- With four players, each one could potentially earn exactly 66 points.
+So again, the actual points earned is the total of the player's card points, minus the *par value* of 66.

+- Likewise, with two players, each could earn exactly 132 points, and so here the *par value* is 132.

 Then, yaku are handled.
 Each player adds up the total value of their captured yaku, and they recieve this value from each of the other players.
 For example, if player A has 40 points' worth of yaku, then they score 80 points in total- 40 from player B, and 40 from player C- while players B and C will each *lose* 40 points.

 In short, the total amount of points gained or lost by each player at the end of the round will be given by the following:

-`Player's Score = (Player's Total Card Points - 88) + (Total Value of Player's Yaku x 2) - Total Value of All Opponents' Yaku`
+`Player's Score = (Player's Total Card Points - Par Value) + (Total Value of Player's Yaku x (Number of Players - 1)) - Total Value of All Opponents' Yaku`,

+where the *par value* is equal to 264 divided by the number of players - 66 for four players, 88 for three, and 132 for two.

 A 'Low Man Out' rule is commonly used in scoring; if the total value of any player's card points is 20 or less, then the round is considered a draw, and no players score any points.
 Some versions require a player to announce at the beginning of the round that they intend to go for 'Low Man Out' in order for it to apply.
 This rule allows players with an extremely poor hand to attempt to force a draw, and prevent their opponents from scoring.